Unaxiom/ulogger/README.md

-    log.RemoteAvailable = true // Defines whether logs need to the be streamed to the remote URL log.ApplicationName = "Temp Debugger" // Sets the applicaton name log.OrganizationName = "New org" // Sets the organization name that this build is licensed to }
+    log.RemoteAvailable = true // Defines whether logs need to the be streamed to the remote URL log.ApplicationName = "Temp Debugger" // Sets the applicaton name log.OrganizationName = "New org" // Sets the organization name that this build is licensed to ulogger.RemoteURL = "https://example.com" // Sets the remote URL where the log message needs to be sent via a POST request.
+If this is not set, and if log.RemoteAvailability is true, then the default URL is "https://log.unaxiom.com/newlog"
+}
 ```